randomjohn/randomjohn.github.io/_posts/2016-12-11-r-geojson-srt.md

 library(maptools)
 {% endhighlight %}

 I wrapped `geojsonio` in a require because it may not be installed on your system.
 Geojsonio takes most of the work out of dealing with GeoJSON data, thus allowing you to concentrate on your analysis rather than data manipulation to a great extent.
-There is still some data manipulation to be done, as seen below, but as these things go, it's fairly lightweight.
+There is still some data manipulation to be done, as seen below, but it's fairly lightweight.

 ## Getting the data

 The data we are going to analyze consists of the convenient parking locations for access to the Swamp Rabbit Trail running between Greenville, SC and Traveler's Rest, SC.
-Though this data is located in an ArcGIS system, there is a GeoJSON version at [OpenUpstate](http://data.openupstate.org).
+Though this data is located in an ArcGIS system, there is a [GeoJSON version](https://data.openupstate.org/maps/swamp-rabbit-trail/parking/geojson.php) at [OpenUpstate](http://data.openupstate.org).

 {% highlight r %}